affantaufiqur/qr-code-component-main/README.md

 ### What I learned

 I still don't know how to properly centering image inside of the parent element, might have to learn more about that.
-Using chrome dev tool to make changes live is really helfull.
+Using chrome dev tool to make changes live is really helpfull.

 ### Useful resources